• Skip to primary navigation

 • CROISSANTS: These buttery, flakey, heavenly things should be in every recipe possible, am I wrong?
 They are the best switch you can make to immediately create a more decadent flavor that everyone devours.

 • CANNED SMOKED OYSTERS: Ever tried oyster stuffing and thought something was missing?
-Well, I’m here to tell you that Smoked Oysters are the solution.
-They create a rich, smokey element that makes this dish magical!
+Well, I'm here to tell you that smoked oysters are the solution.
+They create a rich, smokey element that makes this dish the absolute best smoked oysters recipe out there!

-To make this seafood stuffing recipe truly easy for anyone to pickup the ingredients at their local market.
-But, if you’re looking for quality tins, I love using Ekone by Taylor Shellfish.
-They provided me with the tins for this recipe.
+This seafood stuffing recipe is truly easy for anyone to pickup the ingredients at their local market.
+But, if you're looking for quality tins, I love using Ekone by Taylor Shellfish.

 • VEGGIES: Adding the traditional aromatic veggies helps keep this dish grounded to it's roots.
 A little bit of celery, and a little bit of onion add that much needed flavor!